jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

         <p>Googling Stackoverflow :smile:</p>
         <p>I know a little bit of Python.</p>
         <p>
-          I also like solving algorithmic problems, but am able to solve only the simple ones, :smile: at least for now... <br/>
+          I also like solving algorithmic problems, but am able to solve only the simple ones, at least for now... <br/>
           You can view my solutions to some simple problems
           <a href="https://github.com/jeremiahflaga/competitive-programming">here</a>.
         </p>